‘Y&R’ Spoilers: Is Graham Planning To Murder Dina? Billy Sets Vicky Straight About Their Relationship

 Did Graham Fake An Alzheimer’s Diagnosis?

-Is Graham poisoning Dina to quicken her death so that he can have her fortune as soon as possible?
+Is Graham poisoning Dina to quicken her death so he can have her fortune as soon as possible?

 Graham has been pushing Dina to quickly complete her mission to Genoa City so that they can return to Europe as soon as possible.
 However, Dina does not appear to be in a hurry.
-Y&R spoilers reveal that Graham suddenly announces to Dina that he is traveling to Europe and that he’ll be back shortly.
+Y&R spoilers reveal that Graham suddenly announces to Dina that he is traveling to Europe, and he’ll be back shortly.

 Is Graham’s trip intended to make the final arrangements for Dina’s euthanasia?